Gabriel Magalhães: International career

 Gabriel represented Brazil at under-20 level at the 2017 South American U-20 Championship.
 On 14 November 2020, he made his international debut with Brazil's under-23 national team in a 3–1 victory against South Korea's under-23s in an international friendly.
 On 17 June 2021, he was named in the squad for the 2020 Summer Olympics, but was forced to withdraw with a knee injury on 6 July.

 In August 2023, Gabriel received his first call-up to the Brazil senior national team by interim head coach Fernando Diniz, for two 2026 FIFA World Cup qualification matches against Bolivia and Peru.
 On 9 September 2023, Gabriel debuted in a 5–1 win against Bolivia during the same tournament, where he was later substituted off for Roger Ibañez in the 84th minute due to injury concerns.

+On 18 May 2026, Gabriel was selected for Brazil's squad for the 2026 FIFA World Cup.

 Style of play

 Gabriel can play as part of a back three and is known for his partnership with William Saliba.
 Despite his height, Gabriel is known for being fast.
 Christophe Galtier spoke about Gabriel, saying "He has a lot of character for a 22-year-old boy.
 Despite his 190cm height, he is super fast and covers his side well.
 He is the player who has won the most aerial duels in the first part of the season."
 Gabriel is also known for his distribution ability, generally looking to play the ball forward or to the left-back.
 In the 2019–20 season, Gabriel completed the most passes into the opposition half in all of Ligue 1.
 According to his Lille teammate and mentor José Fonte, Gabriel "has to keep defending well by being aggressive, being well positioned, and not taking risks."
 Furthermore, Gabriel is renowned for his aerial threat, and henceforth is known to pose a goal threat from set pieces.